iancze/DiskJockey/README.md

 **gridding.jl**: Contains the prolate-spheroidal wave function definitions from Schwab 1984, used when doing the visibility interpolations.

-**venus.jl**: This implementation uses the Ensemble Sampler (a Julia port from Dan Foreman-Mackey's `emcee` python package) to sample the posterior distribution using parallelized walkers.
+**venus.jl**: This implementation uses the Ensemble Sampler (a Julia port of Dan Foreman-Mackey's `emcee` python package) to sample the posterior distribution using parallelized walkers.